Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \subsection{Benefits of MARL}

-The focus of MARL is to directly address the optimization problem containing multiple decision-making agents that operate in a shared environment.
-Hence, these algorithms are designed to excel in such MAS scenarios.
-In other words, given that these agents face the distinctive intricacies that arise within multi-agent dynamics during training, the agent's behaviors are optimized within such unique scenarios, holding the potential to yield a wide range of valuable behaviors, from fostering adaptive social strategies, facilitating the emergence of implicit coalitions, enabling intelligent interactions, and improving robustness to dynamic changes within the population \citep{Busoniu2008ComprehensiveSurvey}.
+MARL directly addresses the optimization problem of developing multiple decision-making agents within a shared environment.
+As a result, these algorithms are specifically designed to consider the complexities inherent to multi-agent dynamics during training.
+Therefore, the optimization can produce valuable behaviors that span from adaptive social learning \cite{ndousse2021emergent} to the emergence of coalitions that enable intelligent interactions and improve robustness against dynamic changes within the population \cite{Busoniu2008ComprehensiveSurvey}.

-The usage of MARL also enables the realization of applications that could not be accurately modeled in single agent RL alone \citep{Matari1994LearningTB}, particularly in scenarios that involve multiple adaptive agents that can influence the environment or other agents \citep{lanctot2017unified}.
-The context of training under MAS features additionally introduces the chance to capitalize on the unique prospects of the multi-agent nature, which can enhance the efficiency and depth of training through various means.
+This perspective of approaching control optimization that MARL studies also enables the realization of applications that could not be accurately modeled in single-agent RL alone \cite{Matari1994LearningTB}, particularly in scenarios that involve multiple adaptive agents that can influence the environment or other agents \cite{lanctot2017unified}.
+The context of training under MAS features additionally introduces the chance to capitalize on the unique prospects and structures of the multi-agent nature, which can enhance the efficiency and depth of training through various means discussed in the later parts of this survey.